Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Munno Para has 45 active public transport stops offering a mix of train and bus services.
-These are served by 15 routes, providing 1,171 weekly passenger trips in total.
-Residents have good access to transport, being typically 247 meters from the nearest stop.
+These stops are served by 15 different routes that together facilitate 1,171 weekly passenger trips.
+The transport system in Munno Para is rated as good, with residents on average located 247 meters from the nearest stop.

-There are an average of 167 trips per day across all routes, equating to about 26 weekly trips per individual stop.
+Service frequency averages 167 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport